-Beyond those specific Registrants listed in Section 2.1 who are not required to fully participate in the CE Program, there may be circumstances that prevent a Registrant from being able to complete annual CE Program requirements.
+Beyond those specific Registrants listed in Section 2.1 "Who is Required to Participate" who are not required to fully participate in the CE Program, there may be circumstances that prevent a Registrant from being able to complete annual CE Program requirements.

-Who should apply for an Exemption?
+Who should apply for an exemption?